richelbilderbeek/summer_project_georgia/README.md

  Summer project by Gina Tsaridou.

-  * Goal: in R, write a package to work with [NetMHCpan](https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1), similar to [netmhc2pan](https://github.com/richelbilderbeek/netmhc2pan)
+  * Goal: in R, write a package to work with [NetMHCpan](https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1), similar to [netmhc2pan](https://github.com/richelbilderbeek/netmhc2pan) and publish it on CRAN
   * Timespan: approx 6 weeks full-time in the summer of 2021